-216. Epic Energy has not revised the Access Contract Terms and Conditions to address the requirements of this amendment and has submitted to me that Amendment 26 is redundant given the deletion of the Gas Receipt Charge in the Revised Proposed Access Arrangement.43
+216. Epic Energy has not revised the Access Contract Terms and Conditions to address the requirements of this amendment and has submitted to me that Amendment 26 is

-217. I accept the submission put to me by Epic Energy that Amendment 26 is made redundant by the revisions to the Access Arrangement that alter the Reference Tariff Structure to abolish the Gas Receipt Charge.
-I note, however, that the Gas Receipt Charge is still referred to in some clauses of the Access Contract Terms and Conditions, such as clause 14.5 as cited above.
+- 217. I accept the submission put to me by Epic Energy that Amendment 26 is made redundant by the revisions to the Access Arrangement that alter the Reference Tariff Structure to abolish the Gas Receipt Charge.
+I note, however, that the Gas Receipt Charge is still referred to in some clauses of the Access Contract Terms and Conditions, such as clause 14.5 as cited above. - 218.
+Amendment 27